dnsimple/dnsimple-support/content/articles/changing-plans.markdown

 1. Log in to DNSimple with your user credentials.
 1. [Find the account](https://dnsimple.com/user) from the account list.
 Click on the account to enter the account page.
-1. Click the <label>Edit plan</label> link under your plan section.
+1. Click the <label>Change plan</label> link under your plan section.

     ![Change plan](/files/account-billing-change-plan-link.png)